nus-cs2113-AY2122S2/ip/docs/README.md

 ## List
-To list tasks, simply type
+To list all the tasks, simply type
 `list`

-Outcome: List of tasks.
+Sample usage:

     list
 	    ____________________________________________________________